 Preparations For Tandoori Marinade

-Second marinade: Start by mixing thick yogurt with ginger-garlic paste, Kasuri methi, turmeric powder, Kashmiri red chili powder, spicy red chili powder, coriander powder, cumin powder, Tandoori chicken masala, cardamom powder, and oil.
+In a bowl, combine yogurt, ginger-garlic paste, Kasuri methi, turmeric powder, Kashmiri red chili powder, spicy red chili powder, coriander powder, cumin powder, tandoori chicken masala, cardamom powder, and oil.
 Taste the marinade and adjust the seasoning.

-Preheat oven to 220°C for 15 minutes.
-Line a baking tray with foil for easy cleanup and place a wire rack on top.
-Spray oil over the grill/wire rack.
-Place the marinated chicken over it, leaving some space between each piece so they roast, not steam.
+Preheat the oven to 220°C (425°F) for 15 minutes.
+Line a baking tray with foil and place a greased wire rack on top.
+Arrange the marinated chicken on the rack, leaving space between each piece.

 Video